Strong-field tidal distortions of rotating black holes: II. Horizon dynamics from eccentric and inclined orbits: Conclusions

 In this paper, we have taken the tools that we introduced in paper I for studying event horizons that are distorted by a strong-field (but small mass ratio) binary companion, and have applied them to eccentric and inclined binaries.
 For such orbits, the on-horizon tidal field varies significantly over the course of an orbit, leading to dynamical event horizon behavior.
 We have studied these horizon dynamics with multiple measures, examining the phase offset between the applied tide and the resulting shear to the horizons, as well as examining embeddings of the distorted horizons in a globally Euclidean 3-space.

 Many of the results we have found follow in a fairly natural and logical way from results that were shown in paper I. In particular, we find that tidal bulges tend to lead the position of the orbiting body for very slow black hole spin, but lag the orbit for fast black hole spin.
 This is exactly the teleological tidal behavior that was seen with the simpler orbits we examined in paper I. We find an interesting variant of this behavior in the present analysis by looking at orbits that are inclined with respect to the hole's equatorial plane: the bulge tends to lead the orbit in the $\theta$ direction (``Schwarzschild-like'' behavior), but lags the orbit for rapid spin in the $\psi$ direction (``Kerr-like'' behavior).
-The fact that the bulge exhibits different behavior with respect to the two angles is not surprising, since the hole's spin is along $\psi$.
+The fact that the bulge exhibits different behavior with respect to the two angles is not surprising, since the hole rotates in the direction of $\psi$.

-One interesting new behavior we have seen here are the low-amplitude wiggles associated with the teleological Green's function for very rapidly rotating black holes.
-These wiggles only appear as the spin approaches the maximal Kerr value, values for which the inverse surface gravity $\kappa^{-1}$ (which sets the timescale over which the Green's function is important) becomes very long.
-The spins at which these wiggles appear are so large that these black holes cannot be embedded in a globally Euclidean 3-space.
-We plan to look for this very interesting signature in future work that will generalize our embedding algorithm to a different global space which can accommodate very rapid black hole spins.
+One interesting new behavior we have found are the low-amplitude, high-frequency wiggles which appear in the shear $\sigma$ associated with the distortion of nearly extremal ($a \gtrsim 0.9995M$) black holes.
+A perhaps related low-amplitude, high-frequency wiggle is apparent in the horizon embedding of more slowly rotating ($a = 0.85M$) black holes.
+We have not succeeded in constructing a compelling explanation for these features.
+Although we can estimate the frequency of the wiggles fairly well, we cannot link them to other frequencies in the problem; and, the rate at which the oscillations decay with time does not appear to relate to other timescales in the problem, such as the correlation time $\kappa^{-1}$ associated with the Green's function which connects to the tide to the shear.
+We hope that future work will elucidate the nature of this interesting phenomenon.

 \acknowledgments